AdriaBaro/adriabaro.github.io/projects/RD/text_temp.md

 ## Robustness of Toyota acceleration pedal

 ### DESCRIPTION
-This project was one of the three assignments of the
+This project was one of the three assignments of the *Robust Design of Products and Mechanisms* course, at a MSc level.
+The course provided a robust design toolbox that allows for an analysis and improvement of the robustness during product development.
+So to obtain products less sensible to variation effects, improving its quality and reliability.

 ### OBJECTIVES
-<a href="https://www.cbsnews.com/news/toyota-unintended-acceleration-has-killed-89/" target="_blank"> Toyota acceleration pedal</a>
+The objective of the project was to investigate, and try to improve, the robustness of the Toyota acceleration pedal.
+This pedal was widely recalled for causing many accidents due to "unintended accelerations", see <a href="https://www.cbsnews.com/news/toyota-unintended-acceleration-has-killed-89/" target="_blank"> Toyota acceleration pedal</a>.

 ### METHODOLOGY

 ### CONCLUSIONS